oreon/plushcare/README.md

 # Encoder

-A simple python program to encode vowels into digits
+A simple python program to encode vowels into digits and vice versa

 ## Usage